Who Will Change My Light Bulbs?

 - House cleaning

 - Organizing & decluttering

-When you consider retirement planning, it’s easy to lose sight of the forest for the trees.
+When clients consider retirement planning, it’s easy to lose sight of the forest for the trees.
 The first thing that comes to mind is probably, “How much money will I need?”
-But whatever that amount may be, your finances are only part of the equation for a meaningful retirement.
-We need to adopt an integrated and holistic approach to prepare ourselves to live longer and well in our homes.
-Identifying the necessary steps to maintain our home may be just as critical to aging independently as the health of our retirement savings.
-Your financial advisor can help integrate these issues into a comprehensive planning discussion to make planning to age in place more tangible for you and your family.
-Interested in learning more MIT AgeLab insights on aging?
-Visit hartfordfunds.com/3questions today for additional info.
+But whatever that amount may be, clients' finances are only part of the equation for a meaningful retirement.
+You can help them adopt an integrated and holistic approach to prepare themselves to live longer and well in their homes.
+Identifying the necessary steps to maintain their home may be just as critical to aging independently as the health of their retirement savings.
+Help clients integrate these issues into a comprehensive planning discussion to make planning to age in place more tangible for them.

 1AARP PPI, “What is Livable?
 Community Preferences of Older Adults,” 04/14, www.aarp.org.
 Most recent data available used.